buttonsrtoys/gen_keys/README.md

 # gen_key

-`gen_key` is a code generator for Flutter widget keys files.
+`gen_key` is a code generator for developers don't want to spend time maintaining keys files.
+Add your keys to your widgets, annotate the class with @GenKey and gen_key builds the keys file for you.

+## How it works

-Widget keys must be of the form `KeyClassName.keyName`:
+Add your keys to widgets with the format `KeyClassName.keyName`:

-    Text('Hello', key: MyWidgetKeys.helloText);

-To generate widget keys, first reference the key in your widget:

     class MyWidget {
       @override
       Widget build(BuildContext context) {
-        return Text('Hello', key: MyWidgetKeys.helloText);    // <- Your key reference
+        return Text('Hello', key: MyWidgetKeys.helloText);    // <- Your key
       }
     }